TwilioDevEd/account-security-quickstart-django/README.md

 A simple Python and Django implementation of a website that uses Twilio Account Security services to protect all assets within a folder.
 Additionally, it shows a Phone Verification implementation.

-It uses four channels for delivery, SMS, Voice, Soft Tokens, and Push Notifications.
+It uses four channels for delivery: SMS, Voice, Soft Tokens, and Push Notifications.
 You should have the [Authy App](https://authy.com/download/) installed to try Soft Token and Push Notification support.

 #### Two-Factor Authentication Demo
 - URL path "/protected" is protected with both user session and Twilio Two-Factor Authentication